-The National Gallery will present this major exhibition to the Renaissance artist Albrecht Dürer from the 13th February 2021.
+The National Gallery will present this major exhibition to the Renaissance artist Albrecht Dürer in 2021.

 The National Gallery has announced details of its exhibition focusing on the work of Albrecht Dürer, set to open to the public in 2021.